 These leaders dedicated the organization to bringing diverse people together to address interfaith divisions.

 In our early history, it was a prestigious honor to attend the Anytown Leadership Camp.
 Each high school in Arizona would nominate two students to represent their school and 8 camps were held every summer.
 Those nominees were tasked with bringing their learning back to their schools and Anytown averaged 500-700 teens each summer.
 After the economic crisis, nonprofits suffered, including Anytown and the last Anytown organization shuttered in 2009.

 Recently resurrected in 2014 by dedicated and passionate alumni, Anytown is back!

 Anytown Leadership Camp is the only one of its kind with an almost 100-year history and the only leadership program that intentionally brings together teenagers of different races, ethnicities, religions, genders, orientations, socio-economic status, and other social identifiers to learn earn appropriate and effective methods of discussing difficult topics, such as differences of race, ethnicity, religion, gender, orientation, socio-economic status, and other social identifiers.

 Our Expansion –

-ANYTOWN AT SCHOOL and ANYTOWN AT WORK programs build capacity and further sustain our mission.
+ANYTOWN AT SCHOOL and ANYTOWN AT WORK (Powered by Inclusion Counts) programs build capacity and further sustain our mission.